lsst-dm/dmtn-111/index.rst

 A small system for human-driven analysis will be deployed on the Summit.
 This system may initially be as small as a single node running Kubernetes and JupyterHub, intended to support the commissioning of the Auxiliary Telescope and LATISS.
+Such a system should be able to support a few simultaneous Commissioning users.
 Although this has yet to be demonstrated under Kubernetes, it should be possible for notebooks deployed on this system to send and receive SAL messages.
 It will be possible to connect to this system remotely, through appropriate firewalls and/or VPNs.
 Stringent security is required if it is allowed to issue SAL messages.
-Any expansion of this system at the Summit is limited by the power, cooling, and rack space available in the Summit computer room, so we instead plan to expand its analysis capability by adding nodes at the Base in the Commissioning Cluster.
+Any expansion of this system at the Summit is limited by the power, cooling, and rack space available in the Summit computer room, so we instead plan to expand analysis capability by adding nodes at the Base in the Commissioning Cluster.

 .. _summit-shared-filesystem: